pg94au/RedisGoal/README.md

 ## RedisTests

-C# project containing tests to demonstrate the functionality of Redis offered by the StackExchange.Redis project.
+C# project containing tests to demonstrate the areas of functionality of Redis offered by the StackExchange.Redis project.

+## CallCenter

+A sample application showing how the capabilities of Redis (beyond simple caching) can be leveraged to solve a realistic problem.
+This code demonstrates how a call center management system that leverages Redis could be built.
+Tests demonstrate basic scenarios.

+## Notes

+All tests are run against a real Redis instance running in a container, which is created and destroyed with aid from TestContainers.

 ## Observations